-Prior to initiating research on new projects, students must inform the ORSP of her/his intent to begin a research project by completing a "Request to Participate in Research".
+Prior to initiating research on new projects, students must inform the ORSP of their intent to begin a research project by completing a "Request to Participate in Research".
 The request will be reviewed by ORSP to ensure that researchers have secured appropriate compliance approvals (e.g., human subjects, biosafety, etc.) and completed required Responsible Conduct of Research training.
-ORSP will provide a written response to the request within 5 business days of receipt of the request.
 The student(s) may not begin work on the research before approval is obtained.

 Prior to submitting an abstract or conference paper to a meeting, students will inform the ORSP of her/his intent by completing a "Intent to Submit an Abstract or Conference Paper" in advance of the submission.
-ORSP will conduct a non-scientific review within 5 business days of receiving the intent notification to ensure compliance with College and applicable local or federal rules and regulations.
+ORSP will conduct a non-scientific review to ensure compliance with College and applicable local or federal rules and regulations.

 Prior to submitting a letter, short communication, case report, manuscript or any written document for publication where the Burrell College affiliation is stated, students will inform the ORSP of her/his intent by completing a "Intent to Submit a Journal Article or Manuscript for Publication" in advance of submission.
-ORSP will conduct a non-scientific review within 5 business days of receiving the intent notification to ensure compliance with College and applicable local or federal rules and regulations.
+ORSP will conduct a non-scientific review to ensure compliance with College and applicable local or federal rules and regulations.
+The student may only use the Burrell affiliation for research conducted at a Burrell approved location under an approved Burrell faculty mentor.

 A Distinction in Research is available for highly motivated students.
-Entry into the Distinction pathway is available to first year students who are ranked in the top quartile of their class.
-Completion of the distinction program requires 1) application and acceptance into the pathway, 2) participation in the Summer Research Experience, 3) enrollment and successful completion in Summer Research Directed Studies course, 3) enrollment and completion of one non-clinical research elective during year 3 or 4, 4) approval of a final research report by the student's advisory committee, and 5) presentation of research findings in a public forum.
+Entry into the Distinction pathway is available to first year students who are in good academic standing.
+Completion of the distinction program requires 1) application and acceptance into the pathway, 2) participation in the Summer Research Experience, 3) enrollment and completion of non-clinical research electives during year 3 and 4, 4) approval of a final research report by the student's advisory committee, and 5) presentation of research findings in a public forum.
 Students successfully completing the requirements will receive an annotation on their academic transcript denoting they have completed the Doctor of Osteopathic Medicine with a Distinction in Research.